 Pilates emphasizes 3-5 repetitions for each exercise, except the first exercise known as “The 100”.
 At the advanced level you move from one exercise to another – more than 50 – without stopping, for a complete and rigorous workout in only 30 minutes.

-One of the most striking differences between Pilates and all other exercise is that Pilates connects your mind and body.
+One of the most striking differences between Pilates and other exercise is the mind/body connection.
 This is accomplished by shutting off the music and taking off the earphones, at least in the beginning.
-Music can be a wonderful support for your workout but only after we achieve a certain level of awareness.
-We also slow down our movement to coordinate it with full breathing, moving precisely and fluidly, and building greater flexibility.
-We’re paying attention to how the body feels and whether the discomfort is the healthy process of muscle growth and stretching, or the body saying, “Stop!
+Music can be a wonderful support for your workout but only after achieving a certain level of awareness.
+We also slow down our movement to coordinate it with full breathing, moving precisely and fluidly.
+We’re paying attention to how the body feels and whether any discomfort is the healthy process of muscle growth and stretching, or the body saying, “Stop!
 This is harmful!”

 The Cardinal Rule in Pilates is ‘If it hurts, don’t do it!’
 Our fitness culture encourages us to ignore any body messages that hint of weakness with such common phrases as ‘Work Through the Pain’, ‘Tough It Out’, and ‘No Pain, No Gain’.
 Pilates challenges us to listen to the body rather than ignore it and become an ally rather than an adversary.
 It’s as rigorous a workout as you’ll find, but with an entirely different attitude.

-‘Dynamic stretching’ is a fancy term for stretching while you move as distinct from “static stretching” achieved by holding a position as in yoga.
+‘Dynamic stretching’ is a fancy term for stretching while you move.
+This is different from “static stretching” achieved by holding a position as in yoga.
 Dynamic is also distinct from ‘ballistic’ stretching or bouncing which is universally discouraged because of the high risk of injury.

 Stretching research indicates that dynamic stretching is better in terms of increasing range of motion and reducing joint and muscle pain.
 There are even indications that dynamic stretching after strength training improves muscle recovery time.
 Every Pilates exercise involves dynamic stretching.